andreaugustorossi/Health-Insurance-Kaggle/README.md

 ### Data Preparation and Feature Selection

-Both steps do not return any improvements, so it was decided to go with all features just encoding categorical features:
+Both steps has not returned any improvements, so it was decided to go with all features just encoding categorical features:

 - gender and vehicle age -> label enconding
 - vehicle_age - ordinal enconding